Toblerone: 2016 size changes

 In 2016, the 400g and 170g bars in the United Kingdom were modified to have two peaks removed and larger gaps between the peaks, which reduced the cost of making the bars by cutting the weight by about 10%, to 360g and 150g, while retaining the same package size and retail price.
 Other sizes were unaffected.
-The change was not well received, with one MSP calling for "government action" by the Scottish Parliament over the change.
+The change was not well received, with one member of the Scottish Parliament calling for "government action" over the change.
 In 2018 the bar reverted to its original shape, and the 170g/150g bar was replaced by a 200g bar.

 Manufacturing

 In the past it was manufactured in other locations including Bedford in England, and Dundee in Scotland from the 1930s up to 1969.

 Producer Mondelez planned to start additional limited production from the end of 2023 in a Slovak factory (known formerly as Figaro) in Bratislava.
 Swiss rules introduced in 2017 mandate that indicators of Swiss provenance such as packaging stating "Swiss" and showing images typical of Switzerland may not be used, so the bars will be labelled "created in Switzerland", and the image of the Swiss Matterhorn will be replaced by a "modernised and streamlined mountain logo that aligns with the geometric and triangular aesthetic".

 In April 2025, Mondelez International announced an investment of approximately 65 million Swiss francs (CHF) in its Toblerone manufacturing facility in Bern, Switzerland.
-The place serves as Toblerone's global center of excellence, where the heritage brand was founded in 1908 and where approximately 90 percent of Toblerone products sold worldwide are manufactured today.
-As a visual symbol of its proud Swiss heritage, Toblerone packaging for chocolates manufactured in Bern will now showcase the iconic Swiss flag.
-This emphasizes the product's authentic origin.
+The place serves as Toblerone's global center, where the heritage brand was founded in 1908 and where approximately 90 percent of Toblerone products sold worldwide are manufactured today.
+As a visual symbol of its Swiss heritage, Toblerone packaging for chocolates manufactured in Bern will now showcase the Swiss flag.
+This emphasises the product's origin.

 Ingredients in a traditional Toblerone bar include sugar, whole milk powder, cocoa butter, cocoa mass, honey (3%), milk fat, almonds (1.6%), emulsifier (Soya Lecithin), egg white, flavouring, cocoa solids (28%) and milk solids (14%).